Andrqid/gitdemo1/readme.txt

-GIT is an awosome software.
+Git is an awosome software.
+Git is a distributed control system software.
 -I know u dog.
 -Soft, try me.